 I just used my wire cutters to shorten the stems and shoved them in.
 I know…very technical and it took years of practice. 😉

-Once they were all in, I just moved them around until I liked the way they looked.
+Once all of the stems were in, I just moved them around until I liked the way they looked.
 Seriously, that’s it.

 With my flowers in place, I wanted some kind of bow on the basket.
-My first thought was burlap but I couldn’t find it (remember the mess in the basement I talked about earlier?) so I went with what I could find…jute rope.
+My first thought was to use burlap, but I couldn’t find it (remember the mess in the basement I talked about earlier?) so I went with what I could find…jute rope.

 Not my first choice but it’s rustic and quirky and a little different, just like me.

-A couple loops around, 2 bows (because 2 are better than 1) and it’s done.
+I made a couple of loops around the basket, 2 bows (because 2 are better than 1) and my basket is done.

 This basket is pretty big so we can only hang it on the screen door.
 It will be protected under the cover porch so it won’t get hit with any weather.

-I love how it looks and it really brightens up my front door.
+I love how my spring front door basket looks and it really brightens up my front porch.
 Now I feel like I’m ready for spring, if only our weather would cooperate.

 Have you pulled any of your spring stuff out yet?